jamesloper/lemontron/_guides/tools-needed.md

 category: Assembly
 ---

-These toos are needed to build the Lemontron.
-You may already have some of these tools, but if not, you can buy them through these Amazon affiliate links!
-Building this printer has been a great experience for me, but costly so please also consider supporting me on Patreon.
+These tools are needed to build the Lemontron.
+You may already have some of them, but if not, you can buy them through these Amazon affiliate links!
+Building this printer has been a fun experience, but costly for me, so please also consider supporting me on Patreon.

 {% include patreon.html %}